OpenClassrooms has a long, interesting story. It all started in 1999!

 1999-2003: The Early Days

-2003-2007: Everyone Is Invited To The Party
+2003-2007: Everyone Is Invited to the Party

 When Mathieu Nebra met Pierre Dubuc in 2002, he didn't know that they would ultimately launch a company together.
-Pierre was one of the first visitors of the website, and he wanted to lend a hand with the code.
+Pierre was one of the first visitors to the website, and he wanted to lend a hand with the code.

 Mathieu and Pierre were finishing their studies in IT, and the website started to take a lot of their time.
 Ultimately, they decided it would be great to create a company together.

-2007-2013: Starting A Company
+2007-2013: Starting a Company

 2013-Present: Becoming OpenClassrooms

 In 2013, Pierre and Mathieu officially transformed the project into OpenClassrooms, an online platform initially offering free courses on several subjects.
 But that was just the beginning.

 Soon after, OpenClassrooms developed paths.
 In these programs, students can earn French state-endorsed, associates, bachelor's, and masters-level diplomas.

 Our paths cover many careers and are offered mainly in French and English.
 Careers include web development, UX design, HR, marketing, data analysis, AI, and much more.
 Since our humble beginnings, the company has grown to nearly 500 employees.